The Next Front Line of the Mass Incarceration Fight Is Mississippi

 Owens was born in Mississippi in the summer of 1981, the same year Ronald Reagan assumed the presidency and just one year before the former California governor would declare that the United States was running up a “battle flag” in the war against drugs.

-Owens’ ancestors tasted freedom after the 13th Amendment passed, lived through Reconstruction and worked long days on the family farm during the civil rights movement.
+Owens’ ancestors tasted freedom after the Emancipation Proclamation, lived through Reconstruction and worked long days on the family farm during the civil rights movement.

 “My grandparents could not be educated.
 They were Black, and they were in Mississippi,” the candidate explains.
 But when proper schooling became available, they made a point to value it.
 His grandmother, who never had a formal education as a child, enrolled in a local elementary school to demonstrate to her children the importance of their schooling.
 Owens’ father, by turn, would grow up to be a principal.